 Carbon values are given for electricity based on the consumption (location based reporting rather than market based).
-The electricity purchased directly by the Company is backed by Renewable Energy Guarantees of Origin (REGOs) so is certifiably renewable with a production emission rate of zero whether listed in Scope 1 or Scope 3.
+The electricity purchased by the Company is backed by Renewable Energy Guarantees of Origin ('REGOs') so is certifiably renewable with a production emission rate of zero.